 Do Betta Fish Get Bored

-Because of their intelligence, you may ask the question “do betta fish get bored?”
+Because of their intelligence, you may ask the question, “Do betta fish get bored?”
 A lack of stimulation in your betta’s tank can cause them to get lonely and bored.
-Good betta care will involve you interacting with your fish regularly or providing them with some form of stimulation such as a betta mirror which you can read about here.
+Good betta care involves you interacting with your fish regularly or providing them with some form of stimulation, such as a betta mirror.

 A betta ball is also an ideal form of stimulation, and you will often find an entire range of betta exercise equipment for sale in many pet stores.